How To Drive Diamondback Gulch Jeep Trail In Sedona

 • Time Required: 2 hours

+Diamondback Gulch is a straight forward Jeep trail with few natural stopping points and no spur trails.
 The road can be driven in either direction, although the suggested route is clockwise from north to southwest as you look at a map.
+We followed the suggested route and we’d do it the same way next time if we were to drive this trail again.

-Hiring A Jeep In Sedona
+Hiring A Jeep

 Maroon colored 4WD vehicle reflecting in ice at dawn with hot air balloons taking off

-Diamondback Gulch Jeep Trail Walkthrough
+Diamondback Gulch Trail Walkthrough

-Navigate To The Start Of FR 152A
+1. Navigate To The Start Of FR 152A

 View through windshield of a car in desert of northern arizona